 She shared the recipe on Magnolia Market and we couldn't be more thankful!
 What a great way to start the morning!
 It really is true that a good breakfast can make or break your day, so take a cue from the former "Fixer Upper" star and think ahead.

 As Joanna writes, "The best part about this recipe is that it can be made the night before, and then warmed up in the oven or microwave when it's time to eat."
 And boy, is it good served with Blue Bell ice cream on top if you're in Texas.

 Her homemade banana bread recipe is pretty amazing and ridiculously simple.
 In her words, "It's quick, it's easy and, with only 9 ingredients, you really can't mess it up."
-A classic recipe, she calls for four very ripe bananas and all the other ingredients you would expect like flour, eggs, sugar, baking soda and salt.
-Of course if you want to add your own mix-ins, like a swirl of pumpkin pudding mix for the fall or raspberry jam in the summer, you can do just that.
+A classic recipe, she calls for four very ripe bananas and all the other ingredients you would expect like all-purpose flour, large eggs, brown sugar, baking soda, pure vanilla extract and salt.
+What's her one ingredient indulgence?
+An entire stick of softened butter.
+The extra butter adds loads more flavor and keeps the bread light and moist after baking.

 The recipe also calls for a half cup of chopped pecans, which are optional.
 Joanna also notes that you can swap in chocolate chips for the pecans (although we ask, why not use both?).